leanprover-community/batteries/README.md

 # Documentation

-You can generate `batteries`'s documentation with
+You can generate `batteries`' documentation with

 ```text
 # if you're generating documentation for the first time